Silver Explorer

 Exploris Cruises operates voyages in both polar regions - European and Candian Arctic (Iceland, Greenland, Norway, Nunavut Canada) and Antarctica, South America (coastal and Amazon River), the Atlantic Islands, Around Britain and the British Isles, Baltic Europe and Norwegian Fjords.

-Exploris' itinerary program also features South American coastal and Amazon River voyages as well as visiting ports and destinations along East Coast USA (New England's states Maine, Massachusetts, Rhode Island) and Canada (including navigation on Saint Lawrence Seaway).
+Exploris' itinerary program also features South American coastal and Amazon River voyages as well as visiting ports and destinations along the East Coast USA (New England's states Maine, Massachusetts, Rhode Island) and Canada (including navigation on Saint Lawrence Seaway).

 Silversea itineraries (Silver Explorer)